umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Healthchecks/index.md

 ---
 versionFrom: 8.0.0
+versionTo: 9.0.0
 meta.Title: "Healthchecks"
 ---

 # Health Checks

 In this article, you will find information about Umbraco Forms-related health checks that can be run from the Umbraco backoffice to ensure that your installation is running seamlessly.

-Read the [Health Check](../../../Extending/Health-Check) article to learn more about the feature in general.
+Read the [Health Check](../../../../Extending/Health-Check/index-v9.md) article to learn more about the feature in general.

 ## Database Integrity Health Check